MichelPomerantzeff/MichelPomerantzeff/README.md

 ## Hello 👋

-I'm a Frontend Developer with experience working with popular frontend frameworks like React and Angular.
+I'm a Frontend Developer with experience working with popular frontend frameworks such as React and Angular.
 I'm passionate about creating user-friendly interfaces and delivering high-quality web applications.

 ## My Skills